withastro/docs/src/pages/en/guides/markdown-content.md

 ### Markdown-only Exports

+The following properties are exported only by Markdown files.
+To access raw or compiled content from an MDX file, you can render your imported MDX component.
+Use the [`set:html` directive](/en/reference/directives-reference/#sethtml) when necessary.

 #### `rawContent()`

 A function that returns the raw content of the Markdown file (excluding the frontmatter block) as a string.